 Have you ever stopped to think about how much of an argument with another person is just an argument with oneself?
 Generally, a person engaged in an argument is spending more time formulating their next point or accusation than they are really hearing what is being said to them.
 As a result, most arguments are ineffective because they really represent two people “giving presentations” instead of collaborating on a shared resolution.
-This is where it’s a good time to look at how the formal mediation process allows people to push past this very limiting habit.
+This is when it’s a good time to look at how the formal mediation process allows people to push past this very limiting habit.

 In mediation, the approach of “taking turns” is critical for ensuring that everyone is heard.
 Freedom to talk also gives a person freedom to divulge what they really want after letting their frustration out.
 Anger and argumentativeness are defense mechanisms used to cover up hurts, fears, and embarrassments.
 Most people don’t have the communication skills to get past this armor to get to the root of the issue.
 Skilled communication facilitators know that allowing a person to vent is actually the key to diffusing anger.
 Ultimately, getting to a place where resolution is possible often means “waiting a person out” using active listening until they have decompressed enough to come to the table to really talk without shields.

 3. Accentuate the Positive

 The conflict has a very strong negative connotation.
 However, conflict resolution is positive by nature.
 To successfully manage conflict a theme of focusing on commonalities is crucial.
 In addition, empathizing is a powerful aspect of bringing two people together.

 4. Make Points Tactfully